Latinoamérica (song)

-"Latinoamérica" is a covered song by Puerto Rican alternative hip hop band Calle 13.
+"Latinoamérica" is a song by Puerto Rican alternative hip hop band Calle 13.
 It was released on September 27, 2011 as the fifth single from their fourth studio album, Entren Los Que Quieran (2010).
 It was written and produced by Rafael Arcaute and Calle 13, and features additional vocals from other Latinoamerican recording artists.
 These artists include Peruvian Susana Baca, Colombian Totó la Momposina and Brazilian Maria Rita.
 The song won Record of the Year and Song of the Year in the Latin Grammy Awards of 2011.
 The song is important in that it touches on many underlying historical, social, and political themes present throughout Latin America.